-After the background investigation is complete, a decision - known as an adjudication - will be made regarding your eligibility for clearance.
-If you are found to be eligible and receive a Top Secret clearance, you'll be required to undergo a new background investigation every 5 years after that to maintain that clearance.
+After the background investigation is complete, a decision—known as an adjudication—will be made regarding your eligibility for clearance.
+This typically takes about six months.
+If you are found to be eligible and receive a Top Secret clearance, you'll be required to undergo a new background investigation every five years to maintain that clearance.

 Requirements Can't Be Waived

-It's important to note that, for positions that require access to national security information, the requirement for a security clearance comes from an executive order of the President of the United States and cannot be waived by the agency you are applying with.
+It's important to note that, for positions that require access to national security information, the requirement for a security clearance comes from an executive order of the President of the United States and cannot be waived by the agency you're applying with.